JdeRobot/RoboticsAcademy/_pages/exercises/AutonomousCars/global_navigation.md

 - `/webgui/debug_image` - Publish to this topic to display a debug image typically used to visualize the cost map, wavefront expansion, or any other intermediate grid representation.
   Message type: `sensor_msgs/msg/Image`

+**Note**: Ensure this import is included in your script to access the Web GUI functionalities.

+`import WebGUI` - to enable the Web GUI for visualizing camera images.

 To have frequency control you need to use standard ROS 2 mechanisms to manage loop timing:

 - `rclpy.spin()` - Event-driven execution using callbacks.
 - `rclpy.spin_once()` - Single-step processing, often with custom timers.
 - `rclpy.Rate()` - Loop-based frequency control.

+**Note**
+`WebGUI` already initializes `rclpy` internally, so this should be taken into account when building a direct ROS 2 solution.

 ## Videos